jar243/is219-oop-principles/README.md

 ## 4) Polymorphisms

 Polymorphisms allow a developer to make a blueprint for a class.
 Classes that use this blueprint may have extrememly different internal workings, but still use the same public methods, allowing them to be used interchangeably by outside code.
 Javascript doesn't have a strict enforcer of the creation of a 'blueprint' like a Java interface, but the concept can be applied the same.

+# OOP Design Patterns

+When programming using object-oriented techniques, similiar problems often call for similiar solutions.
+Developers who have worked with OO languages for the past couple decades have put names to these common solutions to make it easier to communicate ideas and code structure.
+Below are three examples of design patterns and how they're applied.

+## Structural: Composite

+A composite allows for any number of objects to be nested inside another parent object, creating an almost tree-like structure.
+The parent object, although containing potentially hundreds of layers of child objects, can still be used as though it were a single object.
+This is especially helpful in our calculator app, as oftentimes more than one calculation is being performed at once.
+Using PEMDAS and a Calculation Class that takes advantage of the composite design pattern, one can encapsulate a very long, multi operational math equation into a single, easy to understand tree of individual calculations.

+## Creational: Builder

+The composite design mentioned above, although a sound architecture for handling equations of any length, does not take into account its own creation.
+Some additional code will be needed to take a user's equation, parse it, and create the composite Calculation.
+This is where the builder design pattern could be useful.
+The CalculationBuilder class would accept an equation string in its whole format, seperate the equation into its individual Calculations, then nest them into a composite Calculation object using PEMDAS.

+## Behavioral: Memento

+A memento class, in combination with a caretaker, provides a method for your app to keep a historical record of its previous states and to return to an older/newer state as needed by the user.
+In the case of the calculator app, a very simple CalculationMemento class could be used to keep a record of previous calculations performed by the user and to retrieve them as needed.